Places & Culture

 Breil-sur-Roya

-Breil-sur-Roya is located in a wide bend of the Roya River, surrounded by around 100,000 olive trees.
-With approximately 2,400 inhabitants, it is the largest village in the upper Roya Valley and also an important railway junction of the Tenda Railway (Train des Merveilles).
-The location is situated at about 300 m altitude on the edge of Mercantour National Park and benefits from a mild microclimate thanks to its proximity to the Mediterranean Sea (just 25 km away).
-The Roya River divides the village into two parts, connected by several bridges.
-The artificially created Swan Lake in the town center invites visitors to linger.
-The old town impresses with vaulted arcades, narrow alleys, and the baroque church Sancta Maria in Albis.
-The Saint-Jean bell tower with its Romanesque twin openings is the oldest in the County of Nice.
+Breil-sur-Roya sits in a wide bend of the Roya river, surrounded by around 100,000 olive trees.
+With about 2,300 inhabitants, it is the largest village in the upper Roya Valley and an important stop on the Tenda Railway (Train des Merveilles).
+At around 300 m altitude, with Mercantour National Park in sight and the Mediterranean just 25 km away, the microclimate is milder than in the surrounding mountain villages.
+The river splits the village in two, connected by several bridges.
+In the centre lies an artificial Swan Lake (Lac aux Cygnes).
+The old town features vaulted arcades, narrow lanes and the baroque church Sancta Maria in Albis.
+The Saint-Jean bell tower with its Romanesque twin openings is the oldest Romanesque monument in the former County of Nice.
+Breil was for centuries a centre of olive oil production for the House of Savoy.
+Its turbulent history lives on in the festival "A Stacada": every four years, over 100 amateur actors re-enact the revolt against the "droit de cuissage" — one of the oldest traditions of the region.

 Nice